-For more information, visit need-based aid page in Quinnipiac University!
+For more information, visit Need-Based Aid in Quinnipiac University!

-If there are any costs that you can’t cover through Quinnipiac University Scholarships and Need-Based Aid, you can cover through loans.
-Let’s talk about different types of loans available.
+If there are any costs that you can’t cover through Quinnipiac University Scholarships and Need-Based Aid, you can cover those expenses through loans.
+Let’s talk about the different types of loans available.

-The first and most recommended type of loans is federal loans.
-Federal loans have lower interest rates and usually subsidized.
+The first and most recommended type of loan is federal loans.
+Federal loans have a low-interest rate and usually subsidized.
 This means that you don’t have to pay interest until after you graduate.
 Stafford Loans and Plus Loans are included in the federal loans.
 To be eligible, you will need to fill out FAFSA.

-The second type of loans is Quinnipiac Loans.
+The second type of loan is Quinnipiac Loans.
 After you have filled out FAFSA, the university might include loans as part of your award package.
 You either have the option to reject all of it, accept part of it, or accept all of the loans.
-This type of loan is recommended because of lower interested rate, and it is usually subsidized.
+This type of loan is recommended because of its low-interest rate, and it is usually subsidized.

-The third type of loans is private loans.
+The third type of loan offered at Quinnipiac is private loans.
 You will have to apply to different banks and companies for your student loans.
-This type of loan is highly discouraged because of high interest rates and because it is usually unsubsidized.
+This type of loan is highly discouraged because of high-interest rates and because it is usually unsubsidized.

 How to Apply for Loans